ANFTechTeam/avs-anf-datastore/README.md

 ![dismiss pop-up](./img/backup_step9.png)
 1. Click `Dashboard` to view the `Recent Job Activites` and verify your backup was successful, you may need to wait a minute and refresh the vSphere client.
 <br>![see backup success](./img/backup_step10.png)
-You have now created an Azure NetApp Files snapshot that is 'virtual machine consistent' using NetApp's Cloud Backupfor Virtual Machines
+You have now created an Azure NetApp Files snapshot that is 'virtual machine consistent' using NetApp's Cloud Backup for Virtual Machines
 ### Restore your virtual machine using NetApp's Cloud Backup for Virtual Machines
 Once your virtual machine has been deleted, you can restore it using NetApp's Cloud Backup for Virtual Machines
 1. From the vSphere client, navigate back to your Inventory